An Incubator That Hatches Businesses

 Johnson sketched a plan for a self-contained, disposable testing system that, infused with a drop of blood, could deliver near-immediate results in testing for multiple STDs.
 When he graduated, he had two choices: he could take his work to someone else or try to go it alone.
-Johnson went to Jonathan Rosen, now the executive director of SMG’s Institute for Technology Entrepreneurship and Commercialization, who introduced him to Clifford Robinson, incubator program director at the time.
+Johnson went to Jonathan Rosen, now the executive director of Questrom’s Institute for Technology Entrepreneurship and Commercialization, who introduced him to Clifford Robinson, incubator program director at the time.
 Robinson recognized that meeting Johnson’s space needs would not be a problem: the entire company consisted of Brandon Johnson.

 “When we were raising money, it was great to have an office at BU,” Johnson says.
 “It might seem like it’s not a big deal, but it makes a difference just to be able to bring investors into a conference room.”